 They practice in hospitals and private practice medical clinics, birthing centers and attend at-home births, public health systems, or other types of clinics.

-Their job description entails providing assistance with births, promoting reproductive and primary care education, offering counseling,, and ensuring the health of women and their babies.
+The certified nurse midwife job description entails providing assistance with births, promoting reproductive and primary care education, offering counseling,, and ensuring the health of women and their babies.

 It also involves providing sexual health care as nurse midwives also see women for routine exams and are able to initiate all types of contraception.